junxit/us-congress-bills-114/metadata.md

 - 2016-05-09 — Introduced in Senate
 - 2016-05-09 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-05-17 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-495.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2016-09-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-353.
+- 2016-09-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-353.
+- 2016-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 631.